technicalanxiety/technicalanxiety/src/content/posts/what-architects-actually-do-pt3.md

 That's the job.
 Not being the expert.
 Being the person experts trust to make sense of what they know.

-## The Series Complete

-This is where "What Architects Actually Do" lands.

-Part 1 was the core skill: translation between business and technology.

-Part 2 was the practice: scenarios, frameworks, vocabulary for doing translation well.

-Part 3 is the foundation: credibility that makes translation possible.

-Without credibility, nobody listens to your translations.
-Without translation skill, your credibility doesn't produce value.
-Without practice, neither one develops.

-The three work together.
-Miss any one of them and you'll plateau.

 If you're early in your architecture career, start building these now.
 Don't wait until you have the title.
 The skills compound over time, and the earlier you start, the more you'll have when you need them.

 If you're already in the role and struggling, diagnose which piece is missing.
 Is it credibility with practitioners?
 Go rebuild trust through better questions and consistent follow-through.
 Is it credibility with leadership?
 Focus on calibration and business framing.
 Is it translation skill?
 Practice in every conversation until it becomes automatic.